5 Most Unforgettable Sprint Stages in Tour de France History

 2013: Stage 10 – Saint-Gildas-Des-Bois to Saint-Malo – Sprinting Masterclass by the Germans

-Germany seem to have a conveyor belt of sprinting talent from Andre Greipel to Marcel Kittel and today with Pascal Ackermann, but Kittel beating Greipel on stage ten in 2013 was the battle of two powerhouses.
+Germany seem to have a conveyor belt of sprinting talent from Andre Greipel to Marcel Kittel and Pascal Ackermann, but Kittel beating Greipel on stage 10 in 2013 was the battle of two powerhouses.
 The sprint was hectic after a crash-marred the last few metres – Cavendish narrowly avoided going down after bumping shoulders with one of Kittel’s teammates.
 At this moment, Team Lotto Belisol were giving the “Gorilla” – as Greipel is fondly known – a perfect lead out at the front of the bunch.

 Kittel got caught behind Greipel’s last man while trying to gain ground towards the finish.
 With the metres passing by Kittel narrowly pipped Greipel on the line, a result which saw him beat three of the best sprinters cycling will ever see in the shape of Greipel, Cavendish and Peter Sagan.
 Kittel managed to win four sprint stages in the Tour that year and confirmed Germany’s superiority in the discipline.